rcemper/db-migration-using-SQLgateway/README.md

 # migration-using-SQLgateway
 Sample repository to show how to migrate from PostgreSQL to InterSystems IRIS
-**using SQLgateway** in differnce to using an external toll as DBeaver.
+**using SQLgateway** in differnce to using an external tool as DBeaver or similar.
-I try especially to demonstrate the comport in fitting underlaying limitations.
+I try especially to demonstrate the comfort in fitting underlaying naming limitations.
 ## Credits
 0. OEX package [migration-pg-iris-dataset](https://openexchange.intersystems.com/package/migration-pg-iris-dataset)
 provided by [YURI MARX PEREIRA GOMES](https://openexchange.intersystems.com/user/YURI%20MARX%20PEREIRA%20GOMES/QKGV1uPuZml09uNsC8bNKcRQj8)